Yelena Slesarenko

 Yelena Vladimirovna Slesarenko, née Sivushenko (Елена Владимировна Слесаренко; born February 28, 1982, in Volgograd) is a Russian high jumper.

-Largely unknown before 2004, she kick started the season by clearing 2.04 metres and winning the World Indoor Championships.
-When the outdoor season started she won the SPAR European Cup with the same result, improving her personal best from 1.97 (achieved in 2002).
-She continued her good form at the 2004 Summer Olympics, winning the gold medal with a new national and personal record of 2.06 metres, beating the previous Olympic record, set by Stefka Kostadinova in 1996.
-After clearing 2.06 she made decent attempts at 2.10, which would have been a world record.
-She rounded off the season by winning the World Athletics Final.
+In 2004 she cleared 2.04 metres to win the World Indoor Championships.
+Outdoors that year she won the SPAR European Cup with the same height.
+At the 2004 Summer Olympics, she won the gold medal with a new national record 2.06 metres, beating the previous Olympic record, set by Stefka Kostadinova in 1996.
+She finished the season by winning the World Athletics Final.

 Injuries kept her away from most of the 2005 season, including the 2005 World Championships.

-Early in 2006, however, she won the World Indoor Championships with 2.02 metres.
+In 2006 she won the World Indoor Championships with 2.02 metres.
 She finished fifth in the 2006 European Athletics Championships, failing to clear 2.00 m.

-At the 2008 Beijing Summer Olympics, Slesarenko finished fourth in the women's high jump with a jump of 2.01 meters, failing to clear 2.03 meters after three tries.
+At the 2008 Beijing Summer Olympics, Slesarenko finished fourth in the women's high jump with a jump of 2.01 meters.
 However, in 2016 both she and her compatriot, bronze-medalist Anna Chicherova, were disqualified from this event after failing a retest of drug samples from Beijing.

-Slesarenko retired in 2014 after a successful career, but in 2022 she was further disqualified for doping and her results were cancelled from 2008 onward, although she retained her 2004 Olympic gold medal.
-She is currently a director of a winter sports academy in Volgograd, her home city.
+Slesarenko retired in 2014.
+I 2022 she was disqualified for doping and her results were cancelled from 2008 onward, although she retained her 2004 Olympic gold medal.
+She later became a director of a winter sports academy in Volgograd, her home city.